collections_bookmark Part of Bloomburrow

 How often is Prairie Stream drawn in a Commander game?

-Does casting Prairie Stream correlate with winning?
+Does playing Prairie Stream correlate with winning?

 Which commanders most commonly run Prairie Stream?